-Power good output is forced low if the voltage sensed by VSEN is not within ±12% (Typ.) of the programmed value.
-It is an open drain output and it is enabled only after the soft start is finished (2048 clock cycles after start-up).
-During Soft-Start this pin is forced low.
+The output voltage is monitored by pin VSEN.
+If it is not within +12/-10% (typ.) of the programmed value, the powergood output is forced low.
+Power good is an open drain output and it is enabled only after the soft start is finished (2048 clock cycles after start-up).